We love the glitchy, the skewed, the fuddled, the precarious.

 Glassblowing involves inflating the molten glass into a bubble, with a blowpipe.
 As a technique created in the middle of the last century BCE, glassblowing exploited a working property of glass, inflation, which refers to the expansion of a molten blob of glass by introducing a small amount of air to it.
 This property is based on the liquid structure of glass where molten glass is viscous enough to be blown and gradually hardens as it loses heat.

 Thank you for your patience.
-We hope to make a glass addict out of you yet :)
+We hope to make a glass and upcycling addict out of you yet :)